 An MPLS DM test may measure the endpoints of the LSP when the TTL is set to or higher than the termination point.
 Midpoints along the path that support MPLS DM response functions can be targeted by a test by setting a TTL to expire along the path.
 The MPLS DM launch and reflection, including mid-path transit nodes, capability is disabled by default.
-To launch and reflect MPLS DM test packets config>test-oam>mpls-dm must be enabled.
+To launch and reflect MPLS DM test packets the following command must be enabled: